-The following table sets forth the beneficial ownership of shares of our common stock as of March 1, 2018, with respect to:
+The following table sets forth the beneficial ownership of shares of our common stock as of March 4, 2019, with respect to:

-- those persons we know to beneficially own more than 5% of the outstanding shares of our common stock based on our review of filings made with the SEC; - · each of our directors; - each of our executive officers named in the Summary Compensation Table under the heading "Executive Compensation;" and - all of our directors and executive officers as a group.
+those persons we know to beneficially own more than 5% of the outstanding shares of our common stock based on our review of filings made with the SEC;

+- each of our directors; - each of our executive officers named in the Summary Compensation Table under the heading "Executive Compensation;" and - all of our directors and executive officers as a group.

 Unless otherwise indicated, the address of any person or entity listed is c/o Kadant Inc., One Technology Park Drive, Westford, Massachusetts 01886.
+The applicable percentage of beneficial ownership is based on 11,121,503 shares of our common stock outstanding as of March 4, 2019.